 Rehabilitation of heritage site

 Decades of local youngsters have played among the relics of the blast furnace.
 Tourists have also wandered freely around the ruins and it has also been the scene of countless photo shoots for both professionals and amateurs.
 However, there were real concerns about the structural safety of the 90-year-old demolition site.
 Lithgow City Council has undertaken repair and conservation works under heritage supervision to some structures on the site to ensure their continued safety for public access.
 These works at Blast Furnace Park aim to improve visitor safety, enjoyment and appreciation of the site.
-This challenging undertaking is due for completion mid 2018.
+This challenging undertaking was completed mid 2018.